- Recent softness in US data and the delayed Fed lift-off have helped EM assets gain some traction in early Q4

 - Our 5-rated grouping (underperformers) for Q4 2015 consists of Egypt, Indonesia, South Africa, Russia, and Brazil

-Recent softness in US data and the prospects for delayed Fed lift-off have helped EM assets gain some traction in early Q4.
+Recent softness in US data and the delayed Fed lift-off have helped EM assets gain some traction in early Q4.
 We saw similar price action in late Q1/early Q2, but those gains evaporated as the US economy improved and the prospect of Fed lift-off returned.
 Will history repeat itself?
 There will be two more US jobs reports before the December 16 FOMC meeting, and we believe there is a risk that the dovish market take on the Fed is premature.
-For now, though, the dollar strengthening trend has not been extended against the majors, which has helped take some of the pressure off EM currencies.

 Since the biggest risk to EM (the Fed rate hike cycle) still lies ahead, we believe the asset class remains vulnerable to renewed selling.
 Besides the Fed-related risks, China concerns remain ongoing, potentially weighing on wider EM sentiment.
-On the other hand, the prospects of more PBOC easing and more QE from the ECB and BOJ could help support global equities to some extent.
+In addition, the recent increase in commodity prices, if sustained, could drive a wedge in the performance of countries within EM.

-For now, we think investors should make use of any EM bounces to rebalance their portfolios.
+For now, we think investors should make use of this EM bounce to rebalance their portfolios.
 Whatever the timing of Fed lift-off is, we still believe it is very important for investors to continue focusing on the fundamentals and also on hedging out currency risk when feasible.
-Regionally, Latin America is the worst performer (-24.3% YTD), followed by EMEA (-10.9% YTD) and then Asia (-7.0% YTD).
+Regionally, Latin America is the worst performer (-19.4% YTD), followed by Asia (-14.4% YTD) and then EMEA (-12.9% YTD).

 Our 1-rated grouping (outperformers) for Q4 2015 consists of Korea, China, Poland, Hong Kong, and Israel.
 Compared to Q3, Poland and Israel improved from 2 while Taiwan worsened to 2 and UAE worsened to 3.
 It’s worth noting that two EMEA countries have moved into the top 5.